-The obvious big difference between driving in the UK and France is of course that you will have to drive on the right once you get off the ferry, plane or Eurostar.
+The obvious big difference is that you’ll have to drive on the right once you get off the ferry, plane or Eurostar.
 But that’s certainly not the only change to be aware of.

 What you need to have with you